-The capital of Greece is Athens, which is located in the Attica region, on a peninsula that extends into the Aegean Sea.
+The capital of Greece is Athens.
+Athens is located in the Attica region, on a peninsula that extends into the Aegean Sea.
 Athen sits within the Attica basin, where it was built around a number of hills and other raised land formations.
 Additionally, it is surrounded by four mountains: Mount Pentelicus, Mount Aigaleo, Mount Hymettus, and Mount Parnitha.
 Athens covers a total land area of 15.04 square miles and has a population size of approximately 664,046.
 The entire metropolitan area, which includes Greater Athens and Greater Piraeus, covers an area of 159 square miles and has a population of just over 3 million.

 Athens is considered a global city and serves as the most important industrial, political, cultural, and economic center in the country.
 In fact, Athens is one of the major economic cities in that region of Europe.
 As of 2012, Athens was categorized as the 39th richest city in the world in terms of purchasing power.

 History of Athens

 Athens is one of the oldest continuously inhabited cities in the world.
 Researchers report that its recorded history can be traced back to more than 3,400 years ago.
 Archaeological evidence suggests that the area has been inhabited since between 11000 BC and 7000 BC.
 The area has been an important economic and cultural center since at least 1400 BC, when it was home to a Mycenaean military fortress.
 After a stagnant economic period that lasted for nearly 1.5 centuries, the city once again came into economic and political power around 900 BC.
 Just 400 years later, the Greek military had one of the most important naval bodies and the government began practicing democracy.